 The Civil War brought economic hardship and social unrest, and Union sympathizers had to retreat to northern Bell County at a place called “Camp Safety” to avoid being lynched.
 After the war, with the economy in disarray, lawlessness dramatically increased, and corruption, racial divides, and family and faction feuding wracked the county.
 The violence grew so bad that federal troops had to be stationed in Belton.
 The violence reached a peak on May 25, 1874, when a vigilante mob broke into the Belton jail and killed eight men accused of horse thievery and a ninth accused of murder.

 But things eventually settled out as farmers and ranchers in the county rebuilt their respective industries.
-The former was boosted by a boom in cotton during the post-war years, augmented by corn, wheat, oats, and other food crops.
+The former was boosted by a boom in cotton during the post-war years, and corn, wheat, oats, and other food crops filled in the gaps.
 The latter was bolstered by a major feeder of the Chisholm Trail that entered the county near Prairie Dell, ran through the center of Salado and eastern edge of Belton, then off north toward Waco.
 This gave the ranchers a ready means to drive their stock to railheads in Kansas and Missouri.

 The coming of the railroads in 1881 gave farmers and ranchers a more ready way to ship their products.
 The first railroad in the region was the Gulf, Colorado and Santa Fe Railway.
 Initially, the rail company wanted to site its headquarters in Belton, but property values were too high there, and the city wouldn’t lower the rates for the rail company.
-In response, the rail company bought land to the northeast and established its headquarters there, around which grew the new town of Temple, which, by 1890, eclipsed Belton in both population and economic importance.
+In response, the rail company bought land to the northeast and established its headquarters there.
+Around it grew the new town of Temple, which, by 1890, eclipsed Belton in both population and economic importance.

 Surface roads also became more important.
 In 1935, there were nearly 12,000 automobiles in the county, but roads were poor until large road-improvement projects initiated in 1930 resulted in the blacktopping of major roads, facilitating travel throughout the county.
-However, the northernmost leg of SH 95 was not fully completed until 1978.
+However, some major roads or routes did not see completion until the late 1970s.

-The Great Depression and predations by the boll weevil seriously damaged Bell County’s economy, and with the collapse of cotton, farmers turned to other crops, such as corn, sorghum, and wheat, while livestock raising took up much of the economic slack.
+The Great Depression and predations by the boll weevil seriously damaged Bell County’s economy through the 1930s, and with the collapse of cotton, farmers turned to other crops, such as corn, sorghum, and wheat, while livestock raising took up much of the economic slack.
 Poultry raising also became a major resource.
 Other resources in the county, mostly toward the west, are limestone, oil and gas, sand and gravel, and dolomite.

-Today, Bell County boasts a population of a little more than 350,000.
+Bell County currently boasts a population of a little more than 350,000.